0xHabitat/docs/docs/Developers/Gemcutter/about.md

 Gemcutter is a set of [Hardhat](https://hardhat.org/) tasks built to provide a simple way to develop and deploy EIP-2535 Diamonds.
 It uses a file to sync the local changes to the blockchain.

-## Sourcify verification
-Gemcutter works with [Sourcify](https://sourcify.dev/), all the deployed facets are going to be verified on Sourcify.

 ## The Diamond file

 Gemcutter uses **.diamond.json** files to keep track of the status of the diamond.